 This initial monogram design has proved the basis for many of the crests throughout the club’s history.
-As football crests go, it's a genuine thing of beauty.
+As football crests go, it's a thing of beauty.

-In 1928, the country's ruling fascists forced the club to drop the name Internazionale, made them merge with Unione Sportiva Milanese, and be renamed as Società Sportiva Ambrosiana.
+In 1928, the country's ruling fascists forced the club to drop the name Internazionale, made them merge with Unione Sportiva Milanese, and renamed them as Società Sportiva Ambrosiana.
 Ambrosiana was a reference to the patron saint of Milan, Ambrose.

 With the new club name came a new crest.
 It featured two symbols of Saint Ambrose and Milan - a red cross shield and the Visconti Biscione (a serpent consuming a human).

 In 1929, new club president Oreste Simonotti decided to change the club name again, to Associazione Sportiva Ambrosiana.
 The crest was also re-designed, "Ambrosiana" now featured heavily, blue and black stripes colours were included, and the two coat of arms dropped.